sjpbailey/udi-poly-baspool-python-master-v3/README.md

 * The purpose of this Nodeserver is to replace a conventional time clock pool control systems.
 This custom control through the ISY for your Pool and general Home automation for multiple control operations, WiFi, IP, BACnet.

 * It utilizes Contemporary Controls BASpi-6U6R or the BASpi-Edge-6U6R BACnet control Modules.
-Using the IntellicommII interface from Pentiar for high and Low Speed start stops for a Penteir Intelliflo VFD pump.
-Valve control for sweep or skim control, heat output for boiler or solar heating, light output for pool light, inputs for Pump Status, Outside air, Pool, Boiler, Solar temperatures, an optional PSI input for filter pressure.
+Using the IntellicommII interface from Pentiar for High and Low Speed settings for a Penteir Intelliflo VFD pump.
+Valve control for sweep or skim control.
+Heat output for boiler or solar heating using a 24vac relay.
+Light output for pool light.
+Inputs for Pump Status, Outside air, Pool, Boiler, Solar temperatures, an optional PSI input for filter pressure.
 BOILER WILL NOT RUN WITHOUT PUMP RUNNING AND PUMP STATUS ON!

-Have more than one pool?
-Just edit the parameter key nodes to match the number of pools you have then for each BASpi-6u6r added you need to add the IP Address you have configures it for then add pooip_0-5 for the key and an IP Address for each value.
-You can add up to six (6) pools or nodes with this node serer.
+* Have more than one pool?
+Just edit the parameter "key" nodes value to match the number of pools you have, then for each BASpi-6u6r added you will then need to add the IP Address for "value" to match each BASpi-6u6r controller, pooip_0-5 is already in the key just add your IP Address(es).
+* You can add up to six (6) pools or nodes with this node serer.
 Please see the last image below for an example of my pool.
-This also uses the key device the Itelliflo pump by Pentiar it incorporates the Intellicomm II interface for two speed options.
-It can also be used with across the line start stop of existing pumps with an interface low voltage relay.
-However using a variable flow pump is the key to saving energy as my pool run at around 450-600 watts daily for 6 hours and is very clean.
-All switching is 24vac or lower on the outputs of the Edge Device.
+* This also uses the main energy saving device the Itelliflo pump by Pentiar.
+It incorporates the Intellicomm II interface for two speed options.
+If you do not have the Intelliflo you can also be used with across the line start stop of existing pumps with an interface low voltage relay.
+However using a variable flow pump is the main reason you will be saving energy as my pool run at around 450-600 watts daily for 6 hours and is very clean.
+I am sure there are relay interfaces for other variable flow/spped pumps I have not looked into and that is up to you because the start stop capibillity is provided.
+* All switching is 24vac or lower on the outputs of the Edge Device or BASpi-6u6r device.

 Please see links below for information & configuration of this Device within Contemporary Controls GUI.